GrahamCampbell/Laravel-Throttle/README.md

 $ composer require graham-campbell/throttle
 ```

-Once installed, you need to register the `GrahamCampbell\Throttle\ThrottleServiceProvider` service provider in your `config/app.php`, or if you're using Laravel 5.5, this can be done via the automatic package discovery.
+Once installed, you need to register the `GrahamCampbell\Throttle\ThrottleServiceProvider` service provider in your `config/app.php`, or if you're using Laravel 5.5 and greater, this can be done via the automatic package discovery.

 You can also optionally alias our facade: